Today's Saturday • 9 mins read

 - Obsessive thoughts and preoccupation: They are consumed with thoughts about their limerence object (LO).
 Constant preoccupation with imagined love scenarios can make it hard to concentrate on other aspects of life.
 Overthinking can lead to mental fatigue.

-- Fantasy and fond hopes: They create elaborate fantasies about a life with the person of interest.
-In their daydreams, their love interest sees them as one they cannot live without, and as the only one who can make them happy.
+- Fantasy and fond hopes: They create elaborate fantasies about having a life together with this person.
+They fantasize that their crush is saying that they can’t live without them, as they are the only one who can make them happy.

-- Self-isolating behavior: The limerent person not just tries to hide their interest in their LO, but also hide their emotions from friends and family.
+- Self-isolating behavior: The limerent person tries to hide their interest and emotions about their LO from friends and family.
 This often leads to self-imposed isolation.

-- Bizarre rituals: Planning and rehearsing what to say, how to act.
-Driving by their love interest’s home, hoping to catch their glimpse.
-Attending events or joining clubs their LO is a part of, even if there is no genuine interest in the activity itself.
+- Bizarre rituals: They often plan and rehearse what to say and how to act if they come across their crush.
+They might drive by their crush’s home, hoping to catch a glimpse.
+They might even attend events or join clubs their LO is a part of, even if they feel no genuine interest in the activity itself.

 - Jealousy and possessiveness: The limerent sees their love object as personal property, feeling strong jealousy towards people trying to get close to their love object.
 This could lead to enmity with other admirers of that person.
 All along, the fear of rejection can intensify their possessiveness.